polymerdao/developer-hub/docs/learn/concepts/vibc/channel-creation.md

 :::

-Using the loopback client interface to represent Polymer's state, we can create a so-called **virtual connection** (an instance of a localhost connection) that uses the loopback client as one of its `ConnectionEnd`s and the virtual client (storing the the virtual chains virtual root, or ConsensusState) as the other.
+Using the loopback client interface to represent Polymer's state, we can create a so-called **virtual connection** (an instance of a localhost connection) that uses the loopback client as one of its `ConnectionEnd`s and the virtual client (storing the virtual chains virtual root, or ConsensusState) as the other.
 Virtual IBC connections allow connected chains to be aware of the state of the virtual chain separately from the state of Polymer.

 :::tip No handshakes here

-Because a virtual connnection is local on Polymer, there is no need for a handshake protocol.
+Because a virtual connection is local on Polymer, there is no need for a handshake protocol.
 This is according to the loopback client spec for a localhost connection.

 :::